 “This Baby has had a mother's care--Millions of Babies in Europe have not--’The Greatest Mother’ wants to help those other Babies” was one of many posters issued during World War I to encourage support of the war.
-This poster was commissioned by the Red Cross from Anna Milo Upjohn in 1918.
-Upjohn was an American artist that was hired as a staff artist by the Red Cross organization.
-Before the war the Red Cross was a small and insignificant organization based in the U.S..
-During the war, they saved money and provided help to the warring nations in Europe.
-Once the U.S. entered the war, the Red Cross exploded with volunteers and funding from the government.
+This poster was commissioned by the Red Cross in 1918.
+The American artist Anna Milo Upjohn was hired as a staff artist by the Red Cross organization.
+Before the war, the Red Cross was a small and insignificant organization based in the U.S. During the war, the organization saved money and provided help to the warring nations in Europe.
+Once the U.S. entered the war, the Red Cross was inundated with volunteers and funding from the government.
 WWI made the Red Cross into a global organization that was capable of helping people around the world.
-This poster was created to encourage support to help European mothers take care of their children after the war.
-Th image of a toddler in a poster made viewers feel sympathy for the babies and mothers in Europe.
-This supported the Red Cross receiving donations and getting volunteers.
-The poster was created and reproduced as a lithographic print at the time of it’s distribution.
+The image of a toddler in this poster was designed to evoke in viewers feelings of sympathy for the needy infants and mothers in Europe.
+These sympathetic sentiments encouraged viewer support for the Red Cross through donations and volunteer efforts.
+This poster was created and reproduced as a lithographic print at the time of its distribution.

 WWI, poster, American Red Cross, lithographic print, propaganda